Let your website go global: Multilingual content strategy and implementation of Anqi CMS

 {%- endLanguages %}

-This code will generate a list of all language site links, and you can freely design its style according to your needs, for example, showing language names, flag icons, or Emoji expressions.
+This code will generate a list of all language site links, and you can freely design its style according to your needs, such as displaying language names, flag icons, or Emoji expressions.

 {%- languages websites %}